Linear Language Models

 Linear Mixer Architecture

-The equation for layer normalization is as follows: for a specific layer input $x$, the output $y$ is
+Besides removing nonlinear activations, we must also deal with layer normalizations, which are defined as follows: for a specific layer input $x$, the output $y$ is

 \[y = \frac{x - \mu}{\sqrt{\sigma^2 + \epsilon}} * \gamma + \beta\]where $\gamma$ and $\beta$ are trainable parameters (which are usually held in very high precision) and $\mu, \sigma^2$ denote the mean (expectation) and variance of the random variable $x$.
 This is clearly a nonlinear operation (although it could be transformed into a linear one) and so we will simply remove this transformation for now.

-The architecture we use may be compared with the transformer and masked mixer diagramatically.
+The linear masked mixer architecture we use may be compared with the transformer and masked mixer diagramatically.
 In the following depiction, all nonlinear transformations are colored red and all linear transformations are blue or purple.

 dm | 4096 | 8192 | 16384 |